openstack-archive/swift-specs/specs/in_progress/at_rest_encryption.rst

 4.1 No Key
 ----------

-If the keymaster fails to add a key to the WSGI environment, then the client will receive the ciphertext of the object instead of the plaintext, which looks to the client like garbage.
+If the keymaster fails to add "swift.crypto.fetch_crypto_keys" to the WSGI environment of a GET request, then the client would receive the ciphertext of the object instead of the plaintext, which looks to the client like garbage.
 However, we can tell if an object is encrypted or not by the presence of system metadata headers, so the decrypter can prevent this by raising an error if no key was provided for the decryption of an encrypted object.

 5. Multiple Keymasters